krezreb/alpine-sshd/README.md

 ## Security features:
 * Login as `user`.  `user` does not have admin rights.
-* There is a second user called `tunnel_user` who does not have a shell and can only be used to create users
+* There is a second user called `tunnel` who does not have a shell and can only be used to create tunnels
 * The only authentication enabled over ssh is key based authentication

 ## setup

 * For the `user` the container expects one or more env variables prefixed "SSH_PUBKEY" with authorized client ssh keys.
-* For the `tunnel_user` the container expects one or more env variables prefixed "TUNNEL_SSH_PUBKEY" with authorized client ssh keys.
+* For the `tunnel` user the container expects one or more env variables prefixed "TUNNEL_SSH_PUBKEY" with authorized client ssh keys.

 ```yaml
 services: